larkforsure/CarND-MPC-Project/README.md

   the target is to find actuators to minimize the costs while restricted by the constraints

 ### dt & N
-Set N=10, dt=0.08
+Set N=12, dt=0.25
-A larger N would give over-fit predications and go off the road around the complex corner; a smaller N would give under-fit otherwises ( i.e. doesn't fit the reference line at all )
+A larger N would give over-fitting predications and go off the road around the complex corners; a smaller N would give under-fitting otherwises ( i.e. doesn't fit the reference line at all )
 A smarller dt would give too much shaking

 ### Handle the latency